M.Div./MATS Application Process

 All items on this checklist must be received by the application deadline.
 Further instruction is given on the online application.

 - Completed online application

-- Personal Faith Narrative Essay
+- Personal Faith and Vocation Essay**

 - Admission Interview:

 Each applicant is responsible for scheduling an interview prior to the application deadline.
 It is recommended that your interview be completed on campus, but if this is not possible, interviews conducted by Zoom are acceptable.
 Schedule your interview through the application portal.

 - Official transcript(s) from all undergraduate and (if applicable) graduate institutions previously attended.
 Please see the application portal for instructions about how to send the transcripts.